 In typical synthetic turf, Genan rubber granules are applied in both the infill layer (Fine, Fine-Mix or Medium rubber granulate) and the manufacturing of the e-layer (Medium, Coarse or Super Coarse rubber granulate).
-Synthetic turf is applied in-situ or made of pre-fab mats.
+E-layers may be installed in-situ or made of pre-fab mats.

 Synthetic turf pitches are fully accepted by the major soccer organizations FIFA and UEFA – and now officially recommended for use at all levels, including Champions League and the World Cup.
 Depending on the level of play, infill specifications may differ.

 INFILL IS THE MOST IMPORT FACTOR INFLUENCING BALL BEHAVIOR IN ARTIFICIAL TURF Although infill accounts for only a minor share of the total cost of a synthetic turf project, it is possibly the most important element.
 Infill quality is paramount for meeting pitch performance criteria, which means that infill quality is an extremely important aspect for the image and perception of the synthetic turf in use.

 INFILL CAN IMPROVE BALL REBOUND AND RUNNING CHARACTERISTICS To ensure optimum ball behavior, the size of rubber granules must neither be too fine nor too coarse.
 If the infill is too fine, it will compact and the artificial turf will not be elastic enough.
 If the infill is too coarse, it will absorb too much energy from the ball, resulting in poor rebound performance and splashing.
 To meet all special requirements, Genan therefore offers three infill sizes: Fine, Fine/Mix and Medium.

 MAINTENANCE To uphold the superior characteristics of artificial turf pitches, such as elasticity, weather resistance and extremely good aging properties, infill is also used in pitch maintenance.
 Maintenance costs are low and ball behavior is outstanding.